chinchalinchin/being-and-death/01_death.md

 If we admit to the existence of knowledge and knowability in general, then we also admit to the assumption that which is not our Being can come to be known through our Being.
 To say Death is unknowable is tantamount to claiming anything external to our Being lacks existence, goes the counterargument to the `axiom of failed contingency`.
 The fallacy of the proposed counterargument lies in tacit assumption the void crossed from existence to appearance is equivalent to the void crossed between Being and Death.

 However, Death cannot be found in the regurgitations of existence into appearance.
 No matter where we turn, our own Deaths are nowhere to be found in the appearances we attach to the world.
 Death has no boundaries that we perceive.
 We cannot approach it in space.
 Death cannot be probed.
 It has no weight to be felt, no surface to touch.
-There is no way to know what is on the other side of it, or even if there is another side, for Death has no reflection in sensation, or at the very least this sensation is commensurate with the cessation of sensation.
+There is no way to know what is on the other side of it, or even if there is another side, for Death has no reflection in sensation, or at the very least this sensation is commensurate with the cessation of sensation in a way that will always remain inaccessible to us.
 Once Death is apprehended and integrated into our Being, we cease to be Beings.

 If Death has its own interiority, i.e. a Being of Death for us, there is no mechanism to be found in the totality of existence for measuring it or bringing it into our apprehension.
 For as **Wittgenstein** once said, "_the picture cannot place itself outside of its form of representation_" [^4].

 [^4]: [p.98, 2.174, Wittgenstein, Tractatus Logico-Philosophicus](https://www.gutenberg.org/files/5740/5740-pdf.pdf)

-### The Death of the Other
+### The Death of the Definition

-It may be argued the definition of Death adopted in the preceding is too narrow, that is seeks to restrict itself to the personal, to the experiential, to the phenomenal and in doing so fails to acknowledge the communal aspect of Death, that is to say, the definition of Death as it has been discussed so far does not include our apprehension of the Death of the Other.
+It may be argued the definition of Death adopted in the preceding is too narrow, that is seeks to restrict itself to the personal, to the experiential, to the phenomenal and in doing so fails to acknowledge the objective and communal aspect of Death, that is to say, the definition of Death as it has been discussed so far does not include our apprehension of the Death of the Other.

 To this point, we counter immediately with three counterpoints: